ClubBoss/Poker_Analyzer/README_DEV.md

 > **Note:** Hand and path glob matching is **case-sensitive** (same as `_globToRegExp`).
 > The examples assume uppercase ranks and lowercase suits (e.g., `As Ks`, `*s *s`).
 > **Shell globbing:** quote patterns to avoid your shell expanding them.
 Use single quotes on macOS/Linux/PowerShell.
-On cmd.exe, the shell doesn’t expand globs; just quote patterns with spaces, e.g. `--include-hand "* *"`.
+On cmd.exe, the shell doesn't expand globs; just quote patterns with spaces, e.g. `--include-hand "* *"`.
 > Examples:
 > * **bash/zsh:** `--include-hand '* *'`
 > * **PowerShell:** `--include-hand '* *'`